seanwhs/Project-NeverTiree/Strategic-Planning-Artifact.md

 ✔ A well-being-centred brand
 ✔ A governance-based trust framework

-This is your structural advantage.
+This structural clarity is its competitive advantage.

 ---

-# 8. Long-Term Strategic Potential
+# 9. Long-Term Strategic Potential

-Future possibilities:
+Future possibilities include:

 * Global chapters
 * Certification badges for verified experience